Retirement Planning, Superannuation

 • Income Threshold: The receiving spouse’s income (including assessable income, reportable fringe benefits, and reportable employer super contributions) must not exceed $40,000.

-• Contribution Cap: The receiving spouse must not exceed their non-concessional contributions cap or have a total super balance exceeding the general transfer balance cap at the start of the financial year.
+• Contribution Cap: The receiving spouse must not exceed their non-concessional contributions cap.
+Their Total Super Balance must be less than the Transfer Balance Cap ($2 million for 2025–26) as at 30 June of the previous financial year.

 Once you have confirmed you and your spouse meet the eligibility criteria, making the contributions is relatively easy.
 Simply follow the below:

 1. Contribute to Super: Make a contribution to the spouse’s account.
-It is best to contact your super fund for specific instructions, such as forms, BPay details, or reference codes.
+It is best to contact your super fund for specific instructions, such as forms, BPay details, or reference codes, ensuring the contribution is clearly marked as a spouse contribution.

 2. Claim the offset in your tax return: When completing your tax return, indicate you’ve made a spouse contribution and provide the necessary details to claim the offset.
 There is a specific section in your tax return for this.